arnog/tecendil-js/modes/README.md

 hand-side of the rule indicates when the rule should apply, and the right hand side describes the corresponding transcription.

-There are 'built-in' rules for consonants and vowels that map single consonants and vowels to some common mapping, i.e. "p" to "{parma}", "a" to "\[triple-dot-above\]".
+There are 'built-in' rules for vowels, digits and some punctuation that, e.g.

-You may want to start with the default rules, and see what you need to change.
+"a" to "\[triple-dot-above\]".

+You need to provide rules for consonants, and if applicable, combination of vowels and consonants.

 Try to have as few rules as possible, both for efficiency, and because it's much easier to change/fix a problem in a mode file with fewer rules.

 The automated mode file validation step in Tecendil will try to detect and flag unnecessary rules.
 However, this validation step can give both false positives and false negatives, so they need to be reviewed carefully.

 The left-hand side of a rule indicates a pattern of sequence of characters.
 Patterns that are more specific (longer) take precedence over shorter patterns, so you can have a rule for both "ai" and "aia" for example.

 The patterns are not case sensitive, that is a rule with a target of "q" will apply to "Q" as well.